leandrosardi/my.saas/README.md

 14. Available Extensions
 15. Available UI Components

-## 16. Further Work
+## Further Work

+01. Complete documentation for all features as of today.
-1. affiliates tracking, for managing resellers and pay commission;
+02. affiliates tracking, for managing resellers and pay commission;

-2. domain aliasing, for licencing your site to other companies;
+03. domain aliasing, for licencing your site to other companies;

-3. abuse preventing, by tracking user's network and browser fingertings;
+04. abuse preventing, by tracking user's network and browser fingertings;

-4. shadow profiling [[1](https://en.wikipedia.org/wiki/Shadow_profile)], for sales optimizations and client retention;
+05. shadow profiling [[1](https://en.wikipedia.org/wiki/Shadow_profile)], for sales optimizations and client retention;

-5. Affiliates Tracking Extension
+06. Affiliates Tracking Extension

-6. White-Labeling Features
+07. White-Labeling Features

-7. Custom Alerts
+08. Custom Alerts

-8. Screens As a Code
+09. Screens As a Code

-9. Improve Funnel Configuration
+10. Improve Funnel Configuration
 	- add descriptor about the email marketing automation
 	- add descriptor about which transactional emails activate for this funnel
 	- add A/B testing of screens (landing, offer, plans, etc)